huatc/huatc.github.io/_pages/research.md

 ---

 ## Overview
 Currently, research explores how molecular structure and dynamics are altered when materials are confined to the nanoscale.
 I use experimental characterization tools such as quasi-elastic neutron scattering and broadband dielectric spectroscopy to probe these changes in motion and organization.
 My goal is to establish connections between scattering techniques, spectroscopy, and simulation frameworks to develop a more unified understanding of structure-dynamics-property relationships across soft matter and energy systems.
-My broader goal is to advance self-driving laboratory approaches for nanomaterial discovery, where high-throughput experimentation, real-time data analysis, and machine learning converge to accelerate innovation.
+My broader goal is to advance self-driving laboratory approaches for nanomaterial discovery, where high-throughput experimentation/simulation(s), real-time data analysis, and machine learning converge to accelerate innovation.

 ## High-Throughput Experimentation and Machine Learning
 The collection of large datasets is critical for advancing our understanding of complex material systems.
 High-throughput experimentation, when combined with machine learning, provides a powerful framework for autonomously generating such datasets.
 Nevertheless, important challenges remain, such as the development of autonomous data analysis methods, the integration of multimodal characterization techniques, and the interpretation of machine learning models to extract meaningful scientific insights.
 To address these challenges, I have implemented and tested several strategies on data-driven frameworks for the synthesis of plasmonic nanoparticles.
+This work involved using autonomous robots to synthesize materials such as the Opentrons OT2 and <a href="https://science-jubilee.readthedocs.io/en/latest/">Science Jubilee</a>.

 <p align="center">
   <img src="../images/HT_Experimentation.png" width="650" height="300">